Thinking about setting up a home gym to cater for your personal training clients?

 - What style of training do you specialise in?
 Functional fitness, technical Olympic lifting, group or individual sessions etc.

 - If your training area includes an outdoor space, you should consider how the equipment will withstand the environment.
-Will it get wet? is it going to get dropped onto a concrete floor?
+Will it get wet?
+Is it going to get dropped onto a concrete floor?

 - Following on from the last point – what sort of flooring surface are you looking at?
 If your space is not on a ground floor, consider how equipment noise may affect people downstairs and also whether it could damage the existing flooring.